 Keep all receipts and document repairs.
 Go to Auto Zone and buy some cream that removes light scratches.

 Have the car thoroughly inspected before you turn the car in.
-If the car has any minor defects or repairs that are needed, take it to a trusted mechanic and get them fixed.
+If the vehicle has any minor defects or repairs that are needed, take it to a trusted mechanic and get them fixed.
 It could mean the difference between paying hundreds of dollars as opposed to thousands of dollars the dealership may charge.
 Try to have the car inspected at least a month before the scheduled turn-in date.

-Usually when a car is leased, the dealership will give two pairs of keys, in case one pair is lost or stolen.
+Usually, when a car is leased, the dealership will give two pairs of keys, in case one pair is lost or stolen.
 Some dealerships can charge in the hundreds for a lost set of keys.
 If your key does end up missing, you can go to a shop or hardware store to have a duplicate made for a fraction of what the dealership would charge.

 This is an important aspect of leasing a vehicle.
 The leasing company will offer varying mileage allowances.
 For example, if a car company offers a range of 10,000 miles to 20,000 per year and you go over the amount, you will most likely be charged in the range of 10-15 cents per mile you went over, depending on your lease.
-The leasing companies are really stern about this and they will not cut you any slack.
+The leasing companies are stern about this, and they will not cut you any slack.
 You could end up paying thousands of dollars due to excess mileage.
 Again, read the fine print.